Aid agencies fear disease among 50,000 Burundi refugees by lake

 "The situation is desperate," he said.
 "There are a lot of sick people."

-The IRC is providing medical care to women giving birth and children with diarrhea and malaria.
+The IRC is providing medical care to women giving birth and children with diarrhoea and malaria.

 Mends-Cole said there could be 50,000 people at Kagunga, on a remote peninsula at Burundi's southern tip, which would take the number of Burundians who have fled the country since late April to over 100,000.